FrontSide/Sizun/README.md

-`/rule/change/[metricname]/[rulename]/[value]`  | Change rule for Inspection Metric `/rule/reset/[metricname]/[rulename]`  | Reset rule for Inspection Metric `/rule/get/[metricname]/[rulename]`  | Get rule for Inspection Metric
+`/rule/change/[metricname]/[rulename]/[value]`  | Change rule for Inspection Metric `/rule/reset/[metricname]/[rulename]`  | Reset rule for Inspection Metric `/rule/get/[metricname]/[rulename]`  | Get rule for Inspection Metric `/rule/all`  | Get all rules for all metrics with all values

 ####*Omit the leading '/' when setting the sourcepath
 **The sourcecode's language is by default automatically detected.